-Responding to calls for a stronger federal government, a group of 55 state delegates gathered in Philadelphia in 1787 to take part in the Constitutional Convention.
-Between May and September, the delegates drafted a new founding document for the nation-one that divided federal authority between legislative, executive, and judicial branches and established a series of checks and balances.3 to vote, how government officials should be chosen, and whether or not to list the rights of citizens in the document.
+But the delegates did not naturally agree about how to create this system.
+Throughout the Constitutional Convention, delegates argued about which branch of government, if any, should be the most powerful, which citizens should have the right to vote, how government officials should be chosen, and whether or not to list the rights of citizens in the document.
 Delegates from small states feuded with those from large states over how to allocate representation in government, eventually reaching a Great Compromise to form a legislature with an upper house (with equal representation for each state) and a lower house (with proportional representation for each state).
-Northern and southern delegates also argued about how to count slaves when apportioning representation in government, eventually settling on a compromise to count three-fifths of the slave population.4
+Northern and southern delegates also argued about how to count slaves when apportioning representation in government, eventually settling on a compromise to count three-fifths of the slave population.